ebi-ait/hca-ebi-wrangler-central/technology_types_explanors/CITE_seq/Overview.md

 The second purpose is for cell surface protein profiling (EFO:0030008).
 While similar in method, the aim is to identify biomarkers and better characterize cell phenotypes.
 In this context, the antibody-tagged DNA barcodes are referred to as 'Antibody Derived Tags' (ADT).

 CITE-seq and Cell Hashing can be performed simultaneously to generate both HTO and ADT sequencing libraries from the same cell.
 For example, see [Satija et al., 2018](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1603-1#Sec9).

-In this study, PBMCs from different donors were independently stained with one of a set of HTO-conjugated antibody pools and a pool of seven immunophenotypic markers for CITE-seq.
-Specifically, HTO and ADT oligonucleotides are spiked into the cDNA amplification PCR, and cDNA is amplified according to a standard protocol such as 10x Single Cell 3′ v2.
-Following PCR, clean-up beads are used to separate the cDNA derived from cellular mRNAs from the ADT- and HTO- containing fraction, according to their size.
-The cDNA fraction is then further processed as standard e.g. according to the 10x Genomics Single Cell 3′ v2 protocol.
-Separate PCRs with distinct primers are also set up to generate the CITE-seq ADT library and the HTO library.
-This enables Hashtag Oligos (HTO), Antibody Derived Tags (ADT) and scRNA-seq libraries to be independently amplified and pooled for sequencing.
+In the study, PBMCs from different donors were independently stained with one of a set of HTO-conjugated antibody pools and a pool of seven immunophenotypic markers for CITE-seq.
+HTO and ADT oligonucleotides were spiked into the cDNA amplification PCR, and cDNA was amplified according to the standard 10x Single Cell 3′ v2 protocol.

+Following PCR, cDNA derived from cellular mRNAs was sepafrated from the ADT- and HTO- containing fraction, according to transcript size.
+The cDNA fraction was then processed as standard.
+Separate PCRs with distinct primers were set up to generate the CITE-seq ADT library and the HTO library.
+This enabled Hashtag Oligos (HTO), Antibody Derived Tags (ADT) and scRNA-seq libraries to be independently amplified and pooled for sequencing.

 ### Input (other than standard scRNA-seq)